dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ### Exclude Small-Module Barcodes

-The smaller the module size of the barcodes, the lower accuracy of the results.
+The smaller the module size of the barcodes, the higher risk of misreading.
 You can use the `FormatSpecificant` parameter `ModuleSizeRangeArray` to specify the minimum acceptable module size of the barcodes.
 You can also increase the `scaleDownThreshold` value to ensure the barcodes are not shrunk too small.

 ### Strategies on Blurry Barcodes